-Bank gives Purple Line firms get more time to reach a settlement with Maryland and avoid potential default on debt
+Bank gives Purple Line firms more time to reach a settlement with Maryland and avoid potential default on debt

 The Purple Line was originally scheduled to begin carrying passengers in March 2022, but PLTP has said it won’t open until at least late 2024.

 Maryland Gov. Larry Hogan (R) has said the state will complete the Purple Line through its densely populated Washington suburbs.
-If MDOT doesn’t reach a settlement with PLTP, it has two options: Hire its own construction contractor and finance the remaining $1 billion of work itself, or pursue a new longer-term private partner to manage the rest of the construction and provide financing.
+If MDOT doesn’t reach a settlement with PLTP, it has two options: hire its own construction contractor and finance the remaining $1 billion of work itself, or pursue a new longer-term private partner to manage the rest of the construction and provide financing.

 MDOT has said it is exploring all options but has not said how much any of them are expected to add in costs and time.